Singhdev65/JavaScript-Essentials/README.md

 The typeof operator in JavaScript is used to determine the type of a value or expression.
 Here's the breakdown of the output:

-typeof 42 returns "number" because 42 is a numeric value. typeof "Hello" returns "string" because "Hello" is a string. typeof true returns "boolean" because true is a boolean value. typeof [1, 2, 3] returns "object" because arrays are considered objects in JavaScript. typeof { name: "John", age: 25 } returns "object" because objects are considered objects in JavaScript. typeof null returns "object", which is a known quirk in JavaScript. null is considered an object type. typeof undefined returns "undefined" because it is a special value in JavaScript representing an uninitialized variable. typeof function() {} returns "function" because it is a function object.
+typeof 42 returns "number" because 42 is a numeric value.<br>
+typeof "Hello" returns "string" because "Hello" is a string.<br>
+typeof true returns "boolean" because true is a boolean value.<br>
+typeof [1, 2, 3] returns "object" because arrays are considered objects in JavaScript.<br>
+typeof { name: "John", age: 25 } returns "object" because objects are considered objects in JavaScript.<br>
+typeof null returns "object", which is a known quirk in JavaScript. null is considered an object type.<br>
+typeof undefined returns "undefined" because it is a special value in JavaScript representing an uninitialized variable.<br>
+typeof function() {} returns "function" because it is a function object.

 </p>